StephanErb/aurora/docs/tutorial.md

     vagrant@aurora:~$ cat /etc/aurora/clusters.json

 You'll see something like the following.
-The `name` value corresponds to your job key's cluster value.
+The `name` value shown here, corresponds to a job key's cluster value.

 ```javascript
 [{